hx2A/py5website/reference/sketch_image_mode.rst

 ``image_mode(CENTER)`` interprets the second and third parameters of ``image()`` as the image's center point.
 If two additional parameters are specified, they are used to set the image's width and height.

-The parameter must be written in ALL CAPS because Processing is a case-sensitive language.
+The parameter must be written in ALL CAPS because Python is a case-sensitive language.

 Underlying Java method: `imageMode <https://processing.org/reference/imageMode_.html>`_